Neetx/Shellcode-Extractor/README.md

 ### Update 2022

-- The scripts is for python 3 now
+- The script is for python 3
-- Shellcode tester for macos
+- There is a shellcode tester for macos

 ### Usage